aryanxp/MRDb/README.md

 MRDb

 Website which displays all latest trending movies and tv series reviews available on OTT platforms.

 The database is used from TMDb.

 I took help from YouTube and documentation of Next.js and TailwindCSS.

+Website is live hosted on [Vercel](mrdb.vercel.app) and is constantly updated.
+Suggestions are most welcomed just mail me on aryanp@pm.me .